What Does a Software Developer Do? And Is It Still a Good Career?

 Advice for Becoming a Software Developer

-Becoming a software developer isn't always a straight-forward journey.
-Some land in the field as a part of a career change.
-For recruiting organizations, it's not always easy to land the right candidate with the nuanced skill set desired.
-In those cases, some opt to reskill and upskill new staff as a part of the onboarding process.
+Becoming a software developer isn't always straightforward.
+Some land in the field as part of a career change.
+It's not always easy for recruiting organizations to land the right candidate with the desired nuanced skill set.
+In those cases, some opt to reskill and upskill new staff as part of the onboarding process.
 DB Systel's program is a great example of this.

-Today, many organizations still want developers to have a formal degree in computer science or similar area.
-But not all and there are signs degree requirements are relaxing in favor of skills.
+Today, many organizations still want developers to have a formal degree in computer science or a similar area.
+But not all, and there are signs that degree requirements are relaxing in favor of skills.

 What's important is the commitment to ongoing learning.